Georgia Personal Injury Claims

 In 2023, the Georgia Supreme Court will hear arguments in McKinney v.
 Gwinnett Operations that this cap on punitive damages is unconstitutional.Zone of Danger

-Under Georgia's uninsured motorist statute, there must be physical contact between the vehicles unless the evidence is corroborated by an eyewitness to the pedestrian or car accident other than the claimant.
-Under this unusual rule, the Plaintiff cannot allege a phantom vehicle caused an accident where there was no impact with the phantom vehicle unless there is an independent eye witness.
-The purpose of the rule is to eliminate "he said/"phantom said" uninsured motorist cases where there is no evidence beyond the word of the victim.Collateral Source Rule
+Under Georgia's uninsured motorist statute, there must be physical contact between the vehicles unless an eyewitness to the pedestrian or car accident other than the claimant corroborates the evidence.
+Under this unusual rule, Plaintiff cannot allege a phantom vehicle caused an accident where there was no impact with the phantom vehicle unless there is an independent eye witness.
+The rule aims to eliminate "he said/"phantom said" uninsured motorist cases where there is no evidence beyond the victim's word.Collateral Source Rule

-Georgia has a collateral source rule that allows for the introduction of all damages regardless if payment has been made by collateral sources.
+Georgia has a collateral source rule that allows for introducing all damages regardless if collateral sources have made payment.
 (A Georgia statute that allowed for the introduction of collateral sources was found by the Georgia Supreme Court to be unconstitutional.Elements of a Medical Malpractice Lawsuit

 - Claims against Grady Memorial Hospital and Grady Health

 In cases involving causation issues that can be resolved solely by testimony from a medical expert, the testimony must be based at a minimum or reasonable probability.Contacting an Auto Accident Lawyer

 If you have suffered a serious injury in Atlanta from a car accident and want to speak to an auto accident lawyer or a personal injury lawyer about a medical malpractice or a product liability claim, call 800-553-8082 or click here for a free consultation.Other Useful Links for Georgia Personal Injury Lawsuits

 - Average Product Defect Verdicts (data on product defect verdicts by type of product)